 The success of our VET program is measured by its ability to not only engage with most students, but it also has a targeted approach to individuals.
-96% of Year 12 students in 2020 completed a VET certificate before they left Woodvale.
+Students in Year 12 in 2022 completed 189 VET certificates before they left Woodvale.
 We regularly post finalists in the end of year VET awards and have achieved two VET Beazley Medals (highest state award for VET for secondary students).

 Our VET team ensures students have a successful transition from school to employment, further training or education.